rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

-I really like this analysis becuase it finds that **age and years in the league are more important than height or weight.**
+I really like this analysis because it finds that **age and years in the league are more important than height or weight.**

-Not only that, but the quatratic features of Age$^2$ and years$^2$ match my intuition and represent two different cases of high salary:
+Not only that, but the quadratic features of Age$^2$ and years$^2$ match my intuition and represent two different cases of high salary:

 Young players have high potential: teams are eager to get young, talented players, and incentivize them with high salaries.

 Players with more years in the league are more experienced and known quantities, which is valuable in a different way.
-There could also be some surviorship basis at play here: Perhaps only the good (valuable) players play for many years.
+There could also be some survivorship basis at play here: Perhaps only the good (valuable) players play for many years.
 In that case, they are valuable for another reason (high skill), which correlates with years in the league.

-Age$^2$ has a positive coeficient with high magntidue, because there players at **both** ends of that parabola are valuable.
-I draw a similar conclusion from the high magnitude, positive coefficeint on years$^2$
+Age$^2$ has a positive coefficient with high magnitude, because there players at **both** ends of that parabola are valuable.
+I draw a similar conclusion from the high magnitude, positive coefficient on years$^2$

 ```python